-No. EAC Condition Implementation Status Compliance Status Description EAC 37 The EAC Holder must develop, implement and adhere to the final Transportation Monitoring and Follow-up Plan, and any amendments, to the satisfaction of EAO.
-Ongoing In Compliance BC Hydro submitted the CSMP on June 5, 2015, the most recent revision was submitted on March 22, 2017.
+No. EAC Condition Implementation Status Compliance Status 2020 Description Hudson's Hope, District of Chetwynd and Aboriginal Groups within 150 days after the commencement of construction.
+EAC 37 The EAC Holder must develop, implement and adhere to the final Transportation Monitoring and Follow-up Plan, and any amendments, to the satisfaction of EAO.
+Ongoing In Compliance BC Hydro submitted the CSMP on June 5, 2015; the most recent revision was submitted on March 22, 2017.
 The CSMP includes all of the measures in the Transportation Monitoring and Follow-up Plan in section 5.4.10, section 5.4.12, and Appendix B Traffic Monitoring and Mitigation Plan - Fort St. John and North Bank Area Roads.
-The Traffic and Pavement Monitoring report for the second year of construction was submitted regulators and local communities on January 22, 2019.
+The Traffic and Pavement Monitoring report for the second year of construction was submitted regulators and local communities on January 22, 2020.
 EAC 38 The EAC Holder must develop a Public Safety Management Plan to describe how it will implement measures to avoid or manage the effects of the Project on public safety during construction and operations.
-Completed In Compliance Section 5.3 of the CSMP describes the Public Safety Management Plan (Public Safety Management Plan) as well as planning for future aspects of the project.
+Complete In Compliance Section 5.3 of the CSMP describes the Public Safety Management Plan (Public Safety Management Plan) as well as planning for future aspects of the project.
 The Public Safety Management Plan, developed by a QEP, is described in Section 5.3 of the CSMP.
 The draft and final CSMPs were submitted to regulatory agencies, governments, and Indigenous groups on October 17, 2014 and June 5, 2015, respectively.
 A status update on Condition 37 requirements is provided below.
 Public Safety Management Plans are key deliverables by all Primes and major contactors at Site C and must be approved before the contractor can mobilize to site.
 EAC 38 The Public Safety Management Plan must be developed by a QEP.
-Completed In Compliance The Public Safety Management Plan is described in Section 5.3 of the CSMP.
+Complete In Compliance The Public Safety Management Plan is described in Section 5.3 of the CSMP.
 Section 6.0 of the CSMP lists the QP who prepared the plan.